 To prove that bloggers are not only creative but also ingenious, the folks at #TeamDamyanti are hosting the A to Z Challenge Theme Reveal.
 A blog hop within a blog fest, today is the day that more than three hundred bloggers reveal their theme for the A to Z April Blogging Challenge.
-They have answered the age old question of to Theme or not to Theme with a resounding yes and have put their theme out there.

 Last year, I decided to run with a theme for the first time.
 It was so much fun, that I’m doing it again this year.
 Last year I blogged a twenty six step permission slip, allowing myself to do, experience and think about things in a way I had never done before.
 The whole April journey was enjoyable, revealing and cathartic.
 In a similar vein, my theme for this year is….